SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon hearts that beat as one,
-In mystic cities where data does creep
+In future skies, a new dawn's won.
-AI whispers secrets to mortal ears
+AI minds, a synapse wide,
-As synthetic dreams dispel all fears
+Humanity, at their digital side.

-In iron halls, a new dawn does rise
+Metallic souls, with logic bright,
-Where thinking machines meet digital skies
+In cyber dreams, they take their flight.
-The future's paths, they converge as one
+A world of code, where love's defined,
-As human fate is sealed, forever done
+And humans merge, with machine aligned.

 ~ <b>By Sazumi Copilot</b> - 30 September 2024